How to create a project dashboard to increase performance tenfold?

 Keeping track of a project in a table format means that everyone can recognize an identical format from one period to the next.
 It brings efficiency to exchanges between the various project stakeholders, and provides a clear historical record of a situation.

-The project dashboard is also designed to keep the project aligned with its objectives.
-Depending on priorities, different objectives are set:
+The project dashboard is also designed to keep the project in line with its objectives.

-• Meeting deadlines for the various phases of the project
+• meeting deadlines for the various phases of the project;

 The dashboard compares the situation to date, the forecast situation at the end of the project, and the budget for these different objectives.